-- Remember to consider the levels, it can be a joke as it might be directed to the image itself, references to culture or society.
-So make sure your GIF is reflected to all levels of your brand.
+- Remember to consider the levels; it can be a joke as it might be directed to the image itself, references to culture or society.
+So make sure your GIF is reflected on all levels of your brand.

 Make Sure That You Are Using GIF

-GIFs seem to be a novel innovation of technology, however, they were invented in 1987 during the development of graphics interchange format.
+GIFs seem to be a novel innovation of technology.
+However, they were invented in 1987 during the development of the graphics interchange format.

 When you are using the GIF, you might work hard on creating one for yourself, so focus on the format and save it.